michaelajao/Anuerysm_transientFlow_PINNs/README.md

 - u is the velocity vector field
 - p is pressure
 - ρ is fluid density (1060 kg/m³ for blood)
-- μ is dynamic viscosity (0.0035 Pa·s for blood)
+- μ is dynamic viscosity (0.0035 Pa·s for blood) -->

 ## Results

 The trained models demonstrate the ability to:

-1. Accurately predict pressure distributions in vessels
+1. Accurately predict pressure distributions in aortic vessels
 2. Capture complex velocity flow patterns
 3. Estimate wall shear stress distributions
 4. Identify regions of high hemodynamic stress in aneurysms

-Comparative analysis between healthy and aneurysmal vessels reveals significant differences in flow patterns and wall shear stress distributions.
+Comparative analysis between healthy and aneurysmal aortic vessels reveals significant differences in flow patterns and wall shear stress distributions, which may contribute to our understanding of aneurysm development and progression.

 ## Contributing